Whiteknight/whiteknight.github.com/drafts/gsoc_proposals.md

 4. It shows that you are working on short timelines and small milestones, which are easiler to accomplish than a single large deliverable at the end of the summer.
-5. It gives us an easy way to keep track of your progress, and evaluate how well the program is going for you.
+5. It gives us an easy way to keep track of your progress once the summer has started, and evaluate how well the program is going for you.

 Other organizations might be different, but here is what we want in a
 timeline: